Description-Based Text Similarity: Encoder Training

 Here, $m$ represents the margin parameter that defines the minimum distance between the positive and negative descriptions.
 We take $m=1$.
 This loss encourages the representation of each sentence to be closer to its valid descriptions than to its invalid descriptions.

-The InfoNCE loss, denoted as $\mathcal{L}_{\text{InfoNCE}}(s)$, is computed using a random collection of in-batch negatives (i.e., valid descriptions of \emph{other} sentences in the batch, as well as additional invalid descriptions of other sentences).
-Let $N_s'$ represent the set of all in-batch negatives sampled from the valid and invalid descriptions of other sentences within the batch.
+The InfoNCE loss, denoted as $\mathcal{L}_{\text{InfoNCE}}(s)$, is computed using a random collection of in-batch negatives (i.e., valid descriptions of \emph{other} sentences in the batch, as well as sentences that correspond to those descriptions).
+Let $N_s'$ represent the set of all in-batch negatives sampled from the valid descriptions of other sentences within the batch, including the sentences themselves.
 The InfoNCE loss is given by:

 Where $\cdot$ is cosine similarity and $\tau$ is the temperature (we take $\tau=0.1$).

 The final loss used for training is a combination of the triplet loss and a scaled version of the InfoNCE loss: